 In the early 1980s, young people sat in front of a TV screen manually copying a lot of assembly code from a printed listing in a paper magazine.
 Imagine typing thousands of lines like “DATA 0E, 1F, 3C, 2D, 45, 2F, 63, 3A, 0F, 21, 54, 8F, FF, FE, 31, A0” and so on.
 It got tedious very fast.

-Fortunately both we and the industry grew older, wiser and lazier, so nowadays we just do a Ctrl-C from a googled web page to do in seconds what used to take hours.
-However, it seems that this overrated feature of typing stuff from a magazine seems to have survived in an altered form, just as your favorite alien, appearing all over again in all sorts of sequels.
+Fortunately both we and the industry grew older, wiser and lazier.
+These days we can copy code as text from a web page to do in seconds what used to take hours.
+However, it seems that this overrated feature of typing stuff from a magazine seems to have survived in an altered form.

 I was thinking of those link pages in printed magazines, like “101 links for great info on whatever”, complete with line-breaking HTTP POST parameters and whatnot.
 Is there actually someone who types in all these addresses?

 What would be the next thing that people enjoy typing in?